 Recipe Variations

-- Spice It Up: Add diced jalapeños if you want a little heat on your cowboy dip.
-Careful how many you add if you’re not into too much spice!
+- Spice It Up: Add diced jalapeños if you want a little heat but be careful how many you add if you’re not into too much spice!

-- Cheese: Sprinkle in some crumbled cotija cheese for an extra layer of flavor.
+- Cheese: Sprinkle in some crumbled cotija cheese.

-- Sweeten It: If you like things on the sweeter side, add an extra ½ tablespoon of honey to your dressing.
+- Sweeten It: Add an extra ½ tablespoon of honey to your dressing.

-- More Veggies: Throw in some diced bell peppers, or even cucumber, for added crunch and freshness.
+- More Veggies: Throw in some diced bell peppers, or even cucumber.